Improved Distributed $\Delta$-Coloring: Randomized -Coloring (Theorem and ) Randomized Delta-Coloring ((Theorem and ))

 \begin{lemma} The marking process generates a \Tnode for every node of the remainder graph $H$ with high probability. \end{lemma}

 \begin{proof} Consider an arbitrary node $v \in V(H)$.
-By Lemmas~\ref{lem:detExpansion} and~\ref{lem:detExpansionDelta3}, for any $c > 0$ we can choose $r = O(\log \log n)$ such that at distance $t$ from the root of any BFS tree, there are at least $c/p' \Delta^{13} \ln n$ nodes such that their path to $u$ is unmarked and unselected.
-From this set find a set $S$ of nodes as in Lemma~\ref{lem:smallDeltaSingleSuccess}, of size $c/p' \ln n$ such that they are at pairwise distance of at least 13 and can each produce a \Tnode for $v$ with probability $p'$.
+By Lemmas~\ref{lem:detExpansion} and~\ref{lem:detExpansionDelta3}, for any $c > 0$ we can choose $r = O(\log \log n)$ such that at distance $t$ from the root of any BFS tree, there are at least $c/p' \Delta^{16} \ln n$ nodes such that their path to $u$ is unmarked and unselected.
+From this set find a set $S$ of nodes as in Lemma~\ref{lem:smallDeltaSingleSuccess}, of size $c/p' \ln n$ with pairwise distance of at least 16 and they can each produce a \Tnode for $v$ with constant probability $p'$.

-The events that each $u \in S$ become a \Tnode of $v$ are independent due to the pairwise distance of the ndoes.
-Therefore no node of $S$ becomes a \Tnode of $v$ with probability at most
+The events that each $u \in S$ become a \Tnode of $v$ are independent due to the pairwise distance of the nodes.
+Thus no node of $S$ becomes a \Tnode of $v$ with probability at most

 With a union bound over all nodes, all nodes of $H$ are happy with probability at least $1-1/n^{c-1}$. \end{proof}